 Being a small city, Arlington does not have a public transit system used by locals to get to and from work.

-The population of Arlington has a very low overall level of education: only 6.81% of people over 25 hold a 4-year college degree or higher.
+The citizens of Arlington have a very low rate of college education: just 6.81% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 Arlington is a very ethnically-diverse city.
 The people who call Arlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arlington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Arlington include English, German, Irish, French, and Scottish.